duccltd/confirmer-rs/README.md

+# WIP
 # confirmer-rs
-A command-line utility for confirmation steps
+A Terraform inspired command-line utility for confirmation steps